-Two hours and 4 pina coladas later, you find yourself with a pen in you hand, about to sign on the dotted line for a timeshare.
+Two hours and four pina coladas later, you find yourself with a pen in your hand, about to sign on the dotted line for a timeshare.
 It seems like a great deal!
-It’s exciting!
-You love Hawaii, you love pretty timeshare lady and—wait, is this pineapple juice fresh squeezed?!
+It's exciting!
+You love Hawaii, and you love pretty timeshare lady, and — wait, this pineapple juice is freshly squeezed, right..?

-Ok, you get the picture.
-So…is it actually a great deal?
+Okay, you get the picture.
+So, is it actually a great deal?
 Are timeshares worth it?

 In 2019 the average price of a timeshare was $22,942, so that means from the moment you sign, you've basically just thrown away thousands and thousands of dollars.

 So why do so many people buy timeshares?
-Are you still wondering, “Are timeshares worth it”?
-Well, before we get ahead of ourselves, let’s look at exactly what a timeshare is.
+Before we get ahead of ourselves, let's look at what a timeshare is.